Collagen

 The loss of collagen in your face makes you look older.
 It makes your skin look dull and rough.
 Some women resort to injections to retain that full, plump look.
 However, there are less intrusive methods that can produce similar results.

-Natural Rebuilding
+Natural Rebuilding Foundations

 Our skin stops producing collagen because it lacks the structures to do so.
 Applying a cream can deliver the nutrients the face needs.
 Transdermal delivery helps nourish the deepest layers of skin.